dbenjaminmiller/domitian/README.md

-HZ Flavius
+Domitian
 ======================

-HZ Flavius is a project to develop a full-featured, free and open-source implementation of Hermann Zapf's Palatino design.
-The "HZ" in the name is in reference to Hermann Zapf.
-"Flavius" is in refrerence to the Flavian Palace (Domus Flavia), constructed on the Palatine Hill.
+Domitian is a project to develop a full-featured, free and open-source implementation of Hermann Zapf's Palatino design.
+"Domitian" is in refrerence to builder of the Flavian Palace, located on the Palatine Hill.

 Acknowledgments